 Typically, students will receive offers of admission before April 1.
 Assistantships and fellowships are also normally offered before April 1.
 Applicants are under no obligation to respond to offers of admission or financial support prior to the decision date of April 15.
 Additional admissions and financial offers may be made after the April 15th decision date if one or more slots opens up.

-Q. Are GRE scores required for the current (2021-22 academic year) admissions cycle?
+Q. Are GRE scores required for the upcoming (2023-24 academic year) admissions cycle?

-Q. Where should I have my GRE scores sent?
+Q. If I choose to submit my GRE scores, where should I have my GRE scores sent?

 The University of Louisville’s institution code is 1838.